How to increase direct bookings for hotels: Strategies, tools and best practices

 9. Master pre-arrival and post-stay communication

-Capture OTA guest emails during their stay and send follow-ups using effective calls-to-action to encourage future direct bookings.
-Use the full communication journey - pre-stay, in-stay and post-stay - to strengthen your relationship and gather guest reviews.
+Capture OTA guest emails during their stay and send follow-up emails with effective calls to action to encourage future direct bookings.
+Use the full communication journey, pre-stay, in-stay and post-stay, to strengthen your relationship and gather guest reviews.

 You can then use these testimonials and social proof to encourage other potential guests to book directly with you.